OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

    now already recommend that you generate a pull-request (PR), see details below, which is generally recommended unless you do not intent to ever merge your changes into the parent repository.
-If your code is in an early stage, you can just as "[WIP]" to your PR title.
+If your code is in an early stage, you can just add "[WIP]" to your PR title to indicate that it is not yet meant to be merged.

 ### Contributing via a pull request